ShaunMoloi/Attrition/README.md

 Review months with high attrition rates to review culture and recursive employee well-being statuses prior.

-More insights will be presented during the presentation
+More insights will be presented during the presentation.